Developing responsible finance

 Rigorous socially responsible investments (SRI)

-We were the first asset management company to obtain Afnor certification for our SRI approach.
-This certification, delivered by a recognised independent organisation, proves our commitment to our clients (governance method, guaranteed expertise, data traceability, information, responsiveness, etc.) while ensuring that our operations are controlled by an internal steering process.
+We have been also the first asset management company to obtain Afnor certification delivered by a recognised independent organization.
+This certification proves our commitment to our clients (governance method, guaranteed expertise, data traceability, information, responsiveness, etc.) while ensuring that our operations are controlled by an internal steering process.

 We manage our SRI portfolios in compliance with strict, transparent rules and permanent control, independent of the operational departments.